manuelmarcos/RibotTeam/README.md

 ---------
 This folder has another six folders more:

-   * **Reachability** It demonstrates how to know when IP can be routed and when traffic will be routed through a Wireless Wide Area Network (WWAN) interface such as EDGE or 3G.

-   * **SDWebImage** We can find this library [here](https://github.com/rs/SDWebImage).
-It is a great library for download web images asynchronously.

    * **Categories** An Objective-C category allows us to add methods to an existing class—effectively subclassing it without having to deal with the possible complexities of subclassing.

       * UIColor+UIColor_HexColor.h/.m is a category of UIColor and it implements a method which, changes HexColors into UIColors